 Crab and Cauliflower Brandade

 Overall, this was a nice, relaxed meal in Santa Rosa.
-I can see why Monti’s has became such a popular spot in the city now, and I recommend you give it a try if you are in the area.
+I can see why Monti’s has become such a popular spot in the city now, and I recommend you give it a try if you are in the area.
 Let me know what you think in the comments.